nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a student record: `edit`

-Edits a student in Vax@NUS records.

-Format: `edit INDEX [n/NAME] [i/MATRICULATION_NUMBER] [f/FACULTY] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/VACCINATION_STATUS] [m/MEDICAL_DETAILS] [r/SCHOOL_RESIDENCE]`

-* Edits the student at the specified INDEX.
+Edits a student in Vax@NUS records at the specified INDEX.
 The index refers to the index number shown in the displayed student list.
 The index must be a positive integer 1, 2, 3, …​

-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+All inputs specified are optional, but at least one of them must be provided.
+After execution of the `edit` command, the existing value specified will be updated to the input value.

+ :information_source: **NOTE:** Every field except the student's matriculation number can be edited.
+Should you wish to edit the matriculation number of a student, you must first delete the student entry and add a new one with the updated matriculation number.

+> For a smooth user experience, please refer to the  please refer to the [Input Formats](#Input Formats) section below for more information regarding input formats.
+That section explains which prefix should be used for each piece of information and how the information should be presented to the program.

+Format: `edit INDEX [n/NAME] [f/FACULTY] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/VACCINATION_STATUS] [m/MEDICAL_DETAILS] [r/SCHOOL_RESIDENCE]`

 Examples: